matthieucadiot/ProofKawahara.jl/README.md

  # License and Citation

-  The theme is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).
+  This code is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).

 If you wish to use this code in your publication, research, teaching, or other activities, please cite it using the following BibTeX template: